Gatlinburg Conference Frequently Asked Questions

 2. It doesn’t seem like there’s enough food and beverage offered all day long.
 Why is that?

-We are pleased to offer a light breakfast, beverages, and reception appetizers.
+We are pleased to offer beverages during the day, food and beverages at the evening receptions and breakfast on the final day of the conference.
 But please understand we cannot continually refresh these food and beverage items throughout the day.
 The Vanderbilt Kennedy Center is a non-profit and, as such, we have a limited budget within which to work.
 As you can imagine, costs for food and beverage at hotels are extremely high (for instance, each cup of coffee costs us $4.95.)
 In order to keep conference costs down and registration fees at a level that is affordable and accessible to everyone, we have to keep our food budget in line.

 3. What advice can you give me when it comes to my symposium presentation?